-Having a thorough grounding in statistics is also beneficial.
+Having a thorough grounding in statistics is also beneficial—you can start by learning about descriptive and inferential statistics, and work up from there.
 You’re going to need an appreciation for queries, which are commands used by computers to perform tasks.
 In analytics, these commands are used to extract information from data sets.
 Brushing up on your knowledge of applied science and linear algebra is going to make things easier for you, although don’t be put off if this is all a mystery to you.

 3. Excel proficiency and knowledge of querying languages

 As well as Excel, analysts need to be familiar with at least one querying language.
 These languages are used to instruct computers to do specific tasks, including many related to the analysis of data.
-The most popular languages for data analysis are SQL and SAS, while programming languages such as Python and R have a wide variety of powerful programs dedicated to analyzing data.
+The most popular languages for data analysis are SQL and SAS.
+For a good introduction to SQL, try this cheatsheet.
+Programming languages such as Python and R also have a wide variety of powerful programs dedicated to analyzing data.